lawrennd/old_talks/_posts/2007-07-03-fast-sparse-gaussian-process-methods-the-informative-vector-machine.md

 ---
-title: 'Fast Sparse <span>G</span>aussian Process Methods: The Informative Vector Machine'
+title: 'Fast Sparse Gaussian Process Methods: The Informative Vector Machine'
 abstract: Gaussian processes are a non parametric approach to learning regression models.
 In this talk we will given a brief review of the use of Gaussian processes